-Beat the 16 tbsp butter, 1 banana, and 1 ½ cups sugar in mixer until creamy.
+Beat the 16 tablespoon butter, 1 banana, and 1 ½ cups sugar in mixer until creamy.

-Add the egg replacer (equivalent of five eggs), 2 tbsp vanilla, and 1 tbsp almond extracts and beat until fully combined.
+Add the 5 tablespoons of aquafaba, 1 tablespoon vanilla, and 1 teaspoon almond extract and beat until fully combined.
 The butter mixture may look curdled, that’s totally fine.

-In separate bowl, whisk the 3 cups flour, 1 tsp baking powder, ½ tsp baking soda, and ¼ tsp salt until fully combined.
+In a separate large mixing bowl, whisk the 3 cups flour, 1 teaspoon baking powder, ½ teaspoon baking soda, and ¼ teaspoon salt until fully combined.

 Add half of the flour mixture to the butter and mix until almost combined.
-Add half of the almond milk (3/4 cup) and mix until it’s almost combined.
+Add half of the plant milk (¾ cup) and mix until it’s almost combined.
 Add the remaining flour and ¾ cup milk and mix until combined.
 Don’t over mix, you want the flour to be fully incorporated, just don’t over do it or the texture will be tough.

-Add the ½ cup untoasted coconut to mixture and stir until just combined.
+Add the ½ cup un-toasted coconut to mixture and stir until just combined.
+Optional.

 Evenly pour the batter into the 2 greased and floured 9-inch (23 cm) cake pans.